Are senior housing, assisted living properties, and senior care businesses a great investment?

 WHY IS SENIOR HOUSING REAL ESTATE THE MOST RECESSION RESISTANT ASSET CLASS?

 As the elderly population grows, the rate of senior housing new construction is not keeping pace.
 Units under construction began a significant decline in 2008 and continued to fall through 2011 with only modest growth through 2014.
 From 2014 through 2019 units increased dramatically.
-In 2020, occupancy rates are increasing and development is slowing.
-The seniors housing middle-market is still yet to be addressed.
+In 2020, occupancy rates fell due to COVID-19 and development slowed to a crawl.
+2021 brought about an uptick in new development planning and increased occupancy.
+The senior housing middle-market is still yet to be addressed.

 WHERE ARE SENIOR HOUSING INVESTMENTS HEADED?